 As discussed in Note 2, when the initial transfer of a financial asset and repurchase financing are entered into contemporaneously with, or in contemplation of, one another, the transaction will be considered linked unless all of the criteria found in ASC 860-10 are met at the inception of the transaction.
 If the transaction is determined to be linked, the Company will record the initial transfer and repurchase financing on a net basis and record a forward commitment to purchase assets as a derivative instrument.
-Changes in market value are recorded together with net interest income in the "Income from linked transactions, net" line item on the consolidated statement of operations.
+Changes in market value are recorded together with net interest income in the "Income/(loss) from linked transactions, net" line item on the consolidated statement of operations.
 When, or if a transaction is no longer considered linked, the security and related repurchase agreement will be recorded on a gross basis.
 The fair value of linked transactions reflects the value of the underlying security's fair market value netted with the respective linked repurchase agreement borrowings and net accrued interest.
+Also as discussed in Note 2, in June 2014, the FASB issued ASU 2014-11, which eliminates existing guidance for repurchase financings and requires instead that entities consider the initial transfer and the related repurchase agreement separately when applying the derecognition requirements of ASC 860-10.
+This effectively changes the accounting for linked financings to secured borrowing accounting, which is consistent with the accounting for other repurchase agreements.
+This guidance will take effect for periods beginning after December 15, 2014.

 Certain of the Company's Linked Transactions became unlinked during the periods presented.
-For the three months ended March 31, 2014 Non-Agency RMBS, ABS and CMBS with security fair values of \$7.5 million, \$6.6 million and \$12.7 million, respectively, and the related repurchase agreement borrowings of \$6.4 million, \$4.9 million and \$9.7 million, respectively, were unlinked, and the Company recorded net realized losses of \$0.2 million, from the unlinking of the Linked Transactions.
+For the three months ended June 30, 2014 a Non-Agency RMBS security with a fair value of \$47.3 million and the related repurchase agreement borrowing of \$40.4 million became unlinked, and the Company recorded a net realized loss of \$2.4 million from the unlinking of the Linked Transaction.
+For the six months ended June 30, 2014 two Non-Agency RMBS with fair value of \$71.6 million and related repurchase agreement borrowings of \$61.4 million became unlinked, and the Company recorded a net realized loss of \$2.2 million from the unlinking of the Linked Transactions.

-For the three months ended March 31, 2013 a Non-Agency RMBS with a security fair value of \$13.2 million and the related repurchase agreement borrowing of \$11.6 million were unlinked.
-For the three months ended March 31, 2013, the Company had net realized gains of \$0.3 million, respectively, from the unlinking of the Linked Transactions.
+For the six months ended June 30, 2013 a Non-Agency RMBS with a security fair value of \$13.2 million and the related repurchase agreement borrowing of \$11.6 million were unlinked, and the Company recorded a net realized gain of \$0.3 million from the unlinking of the Linked Transaction.
+No transactions became unlinked during the three months ended June 30, 2013.

-The following table presents certain information related to the securities and repurchase agreements accounted for as a part of linked transactions for the three months ended March 31, 2014:
+The following table presents certain information related to the securities accounted for as a part of linked transactions during the three and six months ended June 30, 2014: